Skip to content

 Sessions last for 50 minutes and are held weekly.

-Online and telephone sessions cost £45.
-In-person sessions cost £55.
-Fees are payable by the day of the session either by bank transfer or PayPal.
+Online and telephone sessions cost £50.
+In-person sessions cost £65.
+Fees are payable by the day of the session either by bank transfer, card payment or PayPal.

 Will what I say be confidential?

 Yes, everything you say will be kept confidential.
 The exception to this rule is if you inform me of an imminent risk of serious harm – this will be explained at the beginning of our first session.
 Any contact outside of your weekly session will be handled discreetly.
-I work in accordance with the BACP’s ethical framework which can found here.
+I am ICO registered and UK GDPR compliant.

-I offer flexible appointment times including daytimes and evenings but not weekends.
+I offer flexible session times including daytimes and evenings but not weekends.

 Cancelling or rescheduling appointments

-Appointments can be cancelled free of charge up to 24 hours before appointment time.
+Sessions can be cancelled free of charge up to 48 hours before your session start time.
 Where possible I am flexible with rescheduling appointments.
-If you cancel within 24 hours of a session you will be liable unless there are extenuating circumstances – these will be explained in our first session.
+If you cancel within 48 hours of a session you will be liable unless there are extenuating circumstances – these will be explained in our first session.

 What types of therapy do you use?